NextronSystems/thor-manual/usage/beforeyoubegin.rst

    We see massive runtime changes with Windows Defender since April 2021 (+50-100%).
    It is highly recommended to exclude THOR from scanning when using Windows Defender.

-The quickest way to add an exclusion on a single system is wit the following command (change the path in ``-ExclusionProcess`` accordingly).
+The quickest way to add an exclusion on a single system is with the following command (change the path in ``-ExclusionProcess`` accordingly).

 Windows command line: